secretstartups/handbook/job-families/marketing/editor/index.html.md

 #### Responsibilities

-- Define strategy and drive execution of branded blog:
+- Define strategy and direction, and drive execution of GitLab's blog:
-  - Own the direction and identity of GitLab's digital magazine.
+  - Serve as GitLab's go-to source for all things editorial.
-  - Set the publishing strategy, directives, and goals.
+  - Set the publishing strategy, directives, and goals, together with the managing editor.
-  - Drive improvements to user experience on the GitLab blog.
+  - Drive improvements to user experience on the GitLab blog, working with Digital Experience, Design, SEO, and other involved teams.
-- Effectively and efficiently partner with peer groups within marketing to ensure editorial strategy aligns with and supports broader marketing strategy
+- Effectively and efficiently partner with peer groups within marketing to ensure editorial strategy aligns with and supports broader marketing strategy:
 - Take a data-driven approach to editorial strategy:
   - Report on and socialise results
   - Make recommendations to teams/groups who contribute
   - Identify opportunities to consolidate, update, and rework successful content (do more with less)
 - Manage the editorial team:
   - Coach and enable team to take ownership of OKRs and drive their own initiatives
-- Continually improve publishing operations:
+- Continually improve publishing operations.
-  - Implement systems and documentation to make team self sufficient
+- Improve and enforce GitLab's editorial style guide, including brand style, tone, and voice alongside the managing editor.
-  - Identify and advocate for more efficient processes
+- Manage the editorial budget.
-- Improve and enforce GitLab's editorial style guide, including brand style, tone, and voice.
+- Lead special editorial projects and initiatives including, but not limited to, our annual DevSecOps Survey.
-- Manage the editorial budget
+- Create content as needed.

 #### Requirements